Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: block-encoding the rovibrational Hamiltonian

 with

 and

-Here $\eta$ denotes the number of qubits representing the rovibrational state defined in Eq.~\ref{eq:full_sys_wavefunction}, i.e. the number of qubits spanning Hilbert space associated with the rovibrational Hamiltonian.
-The symmetry of the metric tensor enables to rewrite eq.~\ref{eq:BE_separate_U_G} as
+Here $\eta$ denotes the number of qubits encoding the rovibrational state in Eq.~\eqref{eq:full_sys_wavefunction}.
+Exploiting the symmetry of the metric tensor, Eq.~\eqref{eq:BE_separate_U_G} can be rewritten as

-so that only the independent components of $\boldsymbol{g}_{ij}^{DVR}$ require explicit block encoding.
-The circuit implementing Eq.~\ref{eq:BE_KEO_separate} is shown in Figure~\ref{fig:BE_KEO_separate_citcuit}.
-The block encoding of the full Hamiltonian can be obtained by extending the unitary $\boldsymbol{U}_{G}$ in eq.~\ref{eq:BE_separate_U_G} to also include the potential $\boldsymbol{V}$, as described below:
+so that only the independent components of $\boldsymbol{G}^{\mathrm{DVR}}_{ij}$ require explicit block-encoding.
+The corresponding circuit is shown in Fig.~\ref{fig:BE_KEO_separate_citcuit}.
+A block-encoding of the full Hamiltonian is obtained by extending $\boldsymbol{U}_G$ to include the PES contribution,

-Further below we detail the construction of partial block encodings for the individual components of the KEO, given explicitly in eqs.~\ref{eq:KEO_def}–\ref{eq:KEO_rot}.
-Encoding these components separately can be advantageous, since different KEO terms generally act on restricted subspaces of the qubit register, which improves the scaling of the gate count with respect to the basis size.